 - Electrical Outlets: Install gaskets around outlets; fill gaps with expanding foam

 - Exhaust Fans: Seal inside enclosure with aluminum tape

-- Recessed Lighting Fixtures: Seal edges of fixtures located on the second floor that penetrate attic space
+- Recessed Lighting Fixtures: Seal edges of fixtures located on the second floor that penetrates attic space

 - Dryer Vent: Install/replace dampers in exhaust ducts to prevent outside air from entering house